jcjorel/clonesquad-ec2-pet-autoscaler/docs/DEPLOYMENT_REFERENCE.md

 # Deployment guidelines

-This document describe configuration reference for CloudFormation [template.yaml](../template.yaml).
+This document describes configuration reference for CloudFormation [template.yaml](../template.yaml).

 The template is designed to require a single mandatory parameter to deploy a working CloneSquad: `GroupName`.
 All other parameters can be left with their defaults.